-Featuring work from leading sport management scholars from around the world – including North America, South America, Europe, Africa and Asia – the book addresses a variety of global, regional, national, and community issues that are central to successful sport management.
-Combining both qualitative and quantitative studies, it explores key themes such as the emergent environment, managing change, organizational transformation, the application of technology, marketing and promotion, and research protocols.
-New case studies cover topics such as entrepreneurship and innovation, sports broadcasting, digital technologies, youth and college sport, and the development of the sport management curriculum.
+Featuring work from leading sport management scholars from around the world – including North America, South America, Europe, Africa, and Asia – the book addresses a variety of global, regional, national, and community issues that are central to successful sport management.
+Combining both qualitative and quantitative studies, it explores key themes such as the emergent environment, managing change, organizational transformation, application of technology, marketing and promotion, and research protocols.
+New case studies cover topics such as entrepreneurship and innovation, sport broadcasting, digital technologies, youth and college sports, and the development of the sport management curriculum.

-International Sport Business Management is fascinating reading for all students and scholars of sport management, sport business and sport marketing, as well as for any professional working in the sport and leisure industries.
+International Sport Business Management is a fascinating reading for all students and scholars of sport management, sport business, and sport marketing, as well as for any professional working in the sport and leisure industries.

 Table of Contents